 Additionally, you must add a lemon grove to your Sorrento itinerary!
 You will get to see the giant lemons Sorrento is so famous for and usually also includes some complimentary shots of limoncello!

 For sunset, you can walk over to the Sorrento lift, which brings you to the edge of the cliff Sorrento is perched on.
 From here, you can look out and see Mt.
 Vesuvius across the gulf of Naples as the sunsets.

 Sorrento has a large ferry port making it easy to get to Positano and Capri, both of which are a must-see!
-Pompeii and the Herculaneum are also easy day trips to add to your southern Italy intermarry.
+Pompeii and the Herculaneum are easy day trips to add to your southern Italy intermarry.